JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's add the `SharedCode` framework to the Xcode project.
 For that let's click on the root node of the *project navigator* and select the *target* settings.
-Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog to pick the framework from the disk.
+Next, we click on the `+` in the *Embedded Binaries* section, click *Add Other...* button in the dialog to choose the framework from the disk.
 We point to the following folder:
 ```
 SharedCode/build/xcode-frameworks/SharedCode.framework
 ```